jericholab/rdl/README.md

 https://jericholab.com

-The RDL is an open-source ready-to-use data logger designed for scientists and engineers.
+The RDL is an open-source ready-to-use data logger designed for scientists and engineers..

 Jericho Laboratory operates the RDL product with the following open-source licenses: